 The methodology used in this study is traceable in large part to the agricultural economics framework developed and applied during the 1940s and since.
 Some of the more recent work has been focused on analyzing the impacts on agriculture and regional economies of limitations on water and other resources.
-The limitations have arisen from such factors as changes in Federal regulations (e.g. the Central Valley Project Improvement Act) and restrictions on water exports from the Sacramento-San Joaquin River Delta because of ESA restrictions; see, for example, McKusick (2005), ENTRIX (2007), and ICF International (2012).
+The limitations have arisen from such factors as changes in federal regulations (e.g., the Central Valley Project Improvement Act) and restrictions on water exports from the Sacramento-San Joaquin River Delta because of ESA restrictions; see, for example, McKusick (2005), ENTRIX (2007), and ICF International (2012).

-21 Canal diversions include both agricultural deliveries and water delivered to the City of Modesto for M&I purposes.
+34 Canal diversions include both agricultural deliveries and water delivered to the City of Modesto for M&I purposes.
 Canal diversion volumes are provided in Don Pedro Project Updated Study Report W&AR-02, Tuolumne River Daily Operations Model Base Case Description.

+The valuation of water in agricultural production traces ultimately to farm-level decision making.
 These decisions can be characterized as both short term and long term.
 The short term is a period in which key decisions involve crop selection and how much water, labor, chemicals, and other inputs to apply to those crops.
 However, in the short term, adjustments to fixed assets such as land and machinery are not possible.
 The long term is a period over which decisions are made on all production inputs.
 These include not only those made for the short term, but also such long term issues as buying or selling of land, machinery, and other fixed assets.